mabsilveira/Data-Science-Portfolio/DataScience/netherlands-rent-properties/README.md

 # Netherlands Rent Properties

-__Predictive analisys of rent prices using pandas and scikit-learn__
+__Predictive analysis of rent prices using pandas and scikit-learn__

 This project consists on a simple study of the Netherlands Rent Properties dataset

-Data analysis and feture engineering are preformed using the pandas library
+Data analysis and feature engineering are performed using the pandas library

 A base linear regression model is applied utilizing tools from the scikit-learn library